PatchyD/wedding-invitation-ds/README.md

 With the divine grace of the Almighty,
-I cordially invite you and your family to my wedding to be held on **04th December at [jangid bhawan](https://maps.app.goo.gl/wPVwUUrKnYUMy24D7), Akola from 7:00 PM** onwards.
+I cordially invite you and your family to my wedding to be held on **28th April at [Radhe Park](https://maps.app.goo.gl/JjQZRTSgwJJAB6kz7), Navsari from 9:00 AM** onwards.

 - [Download](invitation/widding-invitation-04-Dec.pdf) the Invitation card

-- Find [venue](https://maps.app.goo.gl/wPVwUUrKnYUMy24D7) on Google map
+- Find [venue](https://maps.app.goo.gl/JjQZRTSgwJJAB6kz7) on Google map

 - Visit the [website](https://Dinesh-Sneha-wedding-invite.web.app/) for more details